PhilippePerret/UrlInOtherBrowsers/README.md

-# Url In Other Browsers
+# Url It In Other Browsers

 To open a Safari's URL in Firefox and Opera (Alfred's Workflow)